matheusd/dcrlnd/docs/watchtower.md

 ## Configuring a Watchtower

-To set up a watchtower, command line users should compile in the optional `watchtowerrpc` subserver, which will offer the ability to interface with the tower via gRPC or `lncli`.
-The release binaries will include the `watchtowerrpc` subserver by default.
+To set up a watchtower, command line users should compile in the `watchtowerrpc` subserver, which will offer the ability to interface with the tower via gRPC or `lncli`.

 The minimal configuration needed to activate the tower is `watchtower.active=1`.